 - Although the concept of ‘post-truth’ is a new one, what historical precedents are there for the type of phenomena which it may denote?

 - What are the economic and political motivations for actors pursuing various post-truth activities such as fake news (and/or others)?
 What is the psychological motivation behind them?

 - What are the security implications of post-truth phenomena, especially fake news?

 - Are the assumptions made in the first three paragraphs of this Call for Papers valid, or is the relationship between truth and power naturally biased towards power?
 In other words, if we speak of a “post-truth society”, are we naively assuming the existence of a “truth society” in the recent past, or is the need for new concepts and explanatory models simply produced by a rise of revisionist forces against a status quo?

 Because the above-mentioned phenomena are both emerging and broad, we encourage authors from a large number academic disciplines to contribute to the discussion, these being, but not limited to, political science, international relations, security studies, economics, law, psychology, sociology, history, philosophy, religion, cultural studies, anthropology, and others.
 Also, because the guiding idea of STATE (IN)STABILITY is to encourage the investigation of any and all stabilizing and destabilizing factors to individual states as well as the international state system, the conference accepts proposals from outside the purview of the annual topic.

 • Name and Surname of author(s)

 Abstract: This is an example of how to write an abstract for the conference.
 All abstracts should contain 250 – 300 words.
 They should be written in .doc or .docx format.
 They should be sent to firstname.lastname@example.org.
 The text should be Justified (CTRL+J).
 Submissions for the conference should contain authors name and surname, affiliation, title of paper, abstract and 5 – 7 keywords.

-The abstract submission deadline was August 31 2020.
+The abstract submission deadline is August 31 2021.